-After reviewing the 7 best practices for Google App Campaigns, below we have compiled a complementary list of Google launches, updates, and refreshes that have rolled out recently, as well as a quick guide for who wants to understand each of these changes.
+After reviewing the 7 best practices for Google App Campaigns, below we have compiled a complementary list of Google launches, updates, and recent refreshes, as well as a quick guide for who wants to understand each of these changes.

-Smart display campaigns: definitely worth testing, good for web conversions, display ads, automate, and then optimize targeting, bidding, and ads.
+Definitely worth testing.
+It is good for web conversions, display ads, automate, and then optimize targeting, bidding, and ads.
 Powered by Google’s machine learning, a Smart Display campaign can automatically find new and existing customers, set the right bids, and create engaging ads that adapt to any screen or ad space across the web and apps.
 Smart Display campaigns combine your assets — headlines, images, and more — to create responsive display ads, which have replaced responsive ads as the default ad type for the Display Network.
 These ads can even transform into native ads, blending seamlessly into the look and feel of publishers’ sites.

-iOS video only ads: correct measurement setup and event tracking are crucial to your App campaign’s success.
+Correct measurement setup and event tracking are crucial to your App campaign’s success.
 Good to remember though that the search on Safari is not being measured with your MMP anymore.
 So whenever someone is clicking your ad on Safari (on an iOS device), and once they install our App, the purchases are attributed as organic since.
-Therefore the results of an iOS campaign always look worse compared to an Android campaign in the reports by any third-party mobile measurement partner, like Adjust or Appsflyer.
+Therefore the results of an iOS campaign always look worse.
+Especially compared to an Android campaign in the reports by any third-party mobile measurement partner, like Adjust or Appsflyer.

-To avoid this or to have a clearer picture of the iOS performance you either manually find out how the searchers are performing overall for your iOS campaign or you can create a separate campaign that is only running on YouTube & Display Video inventory – ask your account manager for a “video-only-campaign”.
-We have seen massive improvements on such campaigns but obviously you are missing out on any search volume – those users won’t see your ads anymore.
+To avoid this or to have a clearer picture of the iOS performance you can manually find out how the searchers are performing overall for your iOS campaign.
+Or you can create a separate campaign that is only running on YouTube & Display Video inventory.
+Ask your account manager for a “video-only campaign”.
+We have seen massive improvements in such campaigns.
+But obviously, you are missing out on any search volume.
+Those users won’t see your ads anymore.
 A workaround would be to set up a separate text-only campaign to at least capture a little part of iOS search users.